sensible-hq/sensible-docs/readme-sync/v0/domain-specific-validation/100 - domain-validation-introduction.md

-If all tests passed except the "zip code must be valid" test, the output could look something like this:
+If all tests passed for a PDF except the "zip code must be valid" test, the extraction output could look something like this:

 ```json
 {